Best free PC games to play today

 23. Evolve Stage 2

-Hey, remember Evolve?
-Yeah, we didn’t think so – it quickly fell off the face of the Earth after release, until it was eventually removed from Steam.
-Turtle Rock then re-released Evolve back into beta a year and a half after its initial release.
-It was then that Evolve was released as a free-to-play experience, and even given a new name: Evolve Stage 2, and now it’s one of the best free games we’ve ever played.
+After falling off the face of the Earth following its release then eventually being dropped from Steam, Turtle Rock re-released Evolve back into beta a year and a half after its initial release.
+It was then that Evolve was unveiled as a free-to-play experience.
+It was even given a new moniker: Evolve Stage 2, and now it’s one of the best free games we’ve ever played.

-Despite going free-to-play, the game's core structure remains intact.
-It's a game of humans vs. zombies, err, monsters, a new twist on a beloved pastime.
-A team of four players, called hunters, is pitted up against a single monster, with each hunter assigned their own class.
-Of course, with four players taking on one, there is a unique catch: hence the game's title, monsters start out at a basic level but evolve over time by killing and consuming wildlife in nearby areas.
+Despite going free-to-play, the game's core structure remains the same.
+It's a game of humans vs. zombies… err, monsters, a new twist on a beloved pastime.
+A team of four players, called hunters, is matched up against a single monster, with each hunter assigned their own class.
+Of course, with four players taking on one, there is a unique catch – hence the game's title.
+Monsters start out at a basic level then evolve over time by killing and consuming wildlife in nearby areas.

-Evolve cost $40 before, so rest assured you'll get access to a game that looks triple-A, even if much of the content is locked behind a paywall.
-Nevertheless you can give it a shot for yourself for the nominal cost of $0 on Steam.
+Evolve cost $40 before, so rest assured you’re getting access to a game with a triple-A quality, even if much of the content is locked behind a paywall.
+Nevertheless, you can give it a shot for yourself for the initial cost of $0 on Steam.

 24. The Elder Scrolls II: Daggerfall

-While we sit, anxiously awaiting whatever The Elder Scrolls VI ends up being, you should take the time to give the classic The Elder Scrolls II: Daggerfall a try.
-This 1990s RPG is a precursor to those incredibly popular RPGs, and is a bit of a classic in its own right.
+As we wait anxiously, awaiting news on The Elder Scrolls VI, you should take the time to give the classic The Elder Scrolls II: Daggerfall a try.
+This 1990s RPG is a precursor to the iconic ones that came after, and is a bit of a classic in its own right.

-Its game world is many times the size of any of its sequels, and indeed it’s the size of a continent – and it’s absolutely packed with atmosphere.
-It might look a little rough by today’s standards, but it’s worth looking at if you’re an Elder Scrolls fan.
+Its game world is many times the size of any of its sequels – indeed it’s the size of a continent, and is absolutely filled with atmosphere.
+It might look a little rough around the edges by today’s standards, but it’s worth diving into if you’re an Elder Scrolls fan.

 It's available direct from Bethesda.
 The publisher started offering it for free to celebrate the 15th anniversary of the game.
-As if we didn't feel old enough already.
+As if we don't feel old enough already.

 Best free PC games: 25 - 26